fbpx

 As a portrait photographer (or even just someone taking selfies), there are a few quick touch-ups you can make to whiten teeth in Photoshop.
 This is a common request I’ve received from countless clients over the years and is a simple trick that helps anyone look their best.

 There are a few different ways to whiten teeth, such as using an adjustment layer or the Camera Raw workspace.
-Let’s look at whitening teeth using these two easy and effective methods.
+So, let’s look at whitening teeth using these two easy and effective methods, including a video tutorial I created outlining some simple whitening techniques.

 How To Whiten Teeth In Photoshop